8 Small Business Trends to Know for 2022

 One way to learn more about your customers is through developing a buyer persona to gather some invaluable data about who your clients are.
 Explore web analytics tools such as Google Analytics for gathering insights about your visitors, including the number of people to your site, how they got to there (i.e. search engine, social media, or other), which products are top sellers and what’s driving users’ purchase decisions.

-Using the knowledge you’ve gathered, track strategic points as your customer navigates your site and tailor their personal experience using marketing automation, which is a platform to enable the automation of marketing tasks and better customize them for your clients.
-For example, you can set up a welcome email for each new subscriber, or a customized coupon based on their buyer’s history or interests.
+Using the knowledge you’ve gathered, track strategic points as your customer navigates your site and tailor their personal experience by automating marketing tasks and better customize them for your clients.
+For example, you can set up automated email marketing campaigns with a welcome email for each new subscriber, offer freemium memberships, or with a custom coupon based on their buying history or interests.

 Finally, by learning more about your customers’ past purchasing behavior, you’ll then be able to recommend other merchandise or services that they might like, such as sending an email marketing campaign of your products or customized coupons.